zvxzdx/runeforge-wiki-ru/core-guides/get-started.md

 ---
-title: General Guides
+title: Get Started
-description: All guides listed here which contain general mostly short guides around all topics.
+description: A short guide on how to start modding League of Legends.
-published: true
+published: false
-date: 2024-08-26T10:20:10.028Z
+date: 2024-08-26T10:21:19.170Z
-tags:
+tags: guide, starting, new
 editor: markdown
 dateCreated: 2024-02-05T17:23:14.329Z
 ---